We have been assisting a number of clients with contingency planning for their upcoming AGM, in light of recent guidance

 Amendments to the Corporations Act

-On Tuesday 5 May 2020 the Treasurer announced temporary amendments to the Corporations Act 2001 (Cth) under the Corporations (Coronavirus Economic Response) Determination (No. 1) 2020 to allow companies to hold AGMs and other meetings entirely online.
-On 21 September 2020, the Treasurer issued Corporations (Coronavirus Economic Response) Determination (No. 3) 2020, which extended these provisions until 21 March 2021 (the Determination).
+In May 2020 the Treasurer announced temporary amendments to the Corporations Act 2001 (Cth) under the Corporations (Coronavirus Economic Response) Determination (No. 1) 2020 to allow companies to hold AGMs and other meetings entirely online.
+In September, the Treasurer issued Corporations (Coronavirus Economic Response) Determination (No. 3) 2020, which extended these provisions until 21 March 2021 (the Determination).

 Under the Determination, company boards are able to to:

 - provide notice of annual general meetings to shareholders using email (but only for those shareholders who have provided an email address – the balance will still need to get a letter or postcard by mail telling them how to find the notice online); and/or